manuparra/MasterDatCom_BDCC_Practice/starting_docker.md

 90.170.152.124 - - [11/Dec/2016:12:03:08 +0000] "GET / HTTP/1.1" 200 612 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_9_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/54.0.2840.98 Safari/537.36" "-"
 ```

-Nginx logs

 # Basic exercise with containers:

-1. Create a docker container (A) with APACHE, SSL and PHP5
-	- What is the SSL port?
-	- How to redirect SSL port to your assigned port?

-2. Create a docker container (B) with MySQL
-3. Create a webpage in web server A that connect to MySQL in container B

-Remember:

-* Use your assigned port.
-(See here).